Nevada Legislators weigh plan to put MLB stadium on Las Vegas Strip

 CARSON CITY, Nev.
 (AP) — Lawmakers are considering a proposal to finance and incentivize construction of a Major League Baseball stadium on the Las Vegas Strip, with an initial public hearing scheduled Monday at the Nevada Legislature.

-The plan would authorize up to $380 million in incentives, mainly through state transferable tax credits and county bonds to help provide a new home for the Oakland Athletics.
+The plan would authorize up to $380 million in incentives for the potential $1.5 billion retractable-roof stadium, mainly through state transferable tax credits and county bonds to help provide a home for the Oakland Athletics.
 The state would forgo up to $180 million in transferable tax credits, with a cap at $36 million per year.
 The $120 million in county bonds would help with construction costs and be paid off gradually.

 The proposal’s price tag and behind-the-scenes negotiations have sparked debate about public subsidies and equity in state economic development efforts.